surniaulula/wpsso/readme.txt

 = 4.16.4-b.2 =

-(2010/10/31) Added new methods for the WPSSO JSON add-on.
-Updated the SucomForm::get_select() method event argument values.
+(2010/10/31) Fixed an incorrectly named variable in WpssoMeta get_options_multi() that may have prevented some options from being properly cascaded.
+Added new methods for the WPSSO JSON add-on.

 = 4.16.3 =